This page is from APP, the official source of professional practice for policing.

 Making the scene safe prevents further casualties and ensures that an incident does not escalate.
 Following this, the condition of the victim(s) should be assessed.

 Preserving life is the priority, but providing first aid and removing a victim(s) may disturb the scene and destroy evidence.
 Consideration should, therefore, be given to using video and photography to record the scene.
 In the absence of such equipment, a sketch may help.

 To secure the scene of a collision, police officers have the power to:

 - stop vehicles (Road Traffic Act 1988 s 163)

 - direct traffic (Road Traffic Act 1988 s 35)

 - close roads and create diversions (Road Traffic Regulation Act 1984 s 67)

 Police community support officers (PCSO) and Highways England traffic officers can also assist with securing a scene.
 It may also be necessary to call on the services of the local highways authority or Highways England to help with road closures and diversions.
 In these circumstances, existing protocols and the CLEAR guidance should be applied.
-See Highways England and others (2019) CLEAR: Keeping Traffic Moving.
+See Strategic road responders agreement (National Highways, 2022).

 A scene log should be started, which includes the: